 All students who wish to be considered as candidates for graduation must file an application for graduation with the registrar by the date indicated on the academic calendar.
-Applications can be completed online by accessing NYITConnect.
+Applications can be completed online by accessing my.nyit.edu.
 To be eligible for graduation, students must complete all program requirements.
 The following graduation guidelines will be used to evaluate students for graduation.
 Please note some programs have specific requirements that supersede these guidelines.

-Graduation Evaluation Guidelines
+Graduation Evaluation Guidelines1